aquilesC/aquiles.me/content/jobs theory.md

 Using jobs theory is a great approach to mapping users when doing feature selection for a [[minimum viable product]].
 There is something that is missing often, which is the emotional jobs component, as can be seen in the case of [[Catalytic Experience of GE Healthcare Life Sciences|automated western blots]].

-[[Jobs theory around scientific instruments]] is not always done, but it can hold great potential at identifying opportunities.
+[[Jobs theory around scientific products]] is not always done, but it can hold great potential at identifying opportunities.